this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 This journey of continent and nation state conjoined has been far from comfortable and that describes a journey of cultural destruction of people, heritage, including languages, destruction of biodiversity and the places where people lived and gathered food, theft and dispossession, atomic testing on Aboriginal lands, stolen generations, endless deaths in custody and the extraordinary and shocking incarceration of Indigenous children.

 We see knowledge as being in the land and the sky and in the continent.
 The Northern Territory is one of those great repositories of knowledge in its plants and animals and in its Indigenous cultures and people.
-The nation state has overlaid a territory that, in contrasts, lacks the capacity to develop its knowledge and lacks the capacity to repair all that it breaks.
+The nation state has overlaid a territory that, in contrast, lacks the capacity to develop its knowledge and lacks the capacity to repair all that it breaks.
 The possibility, the attraction of industries and businesses that have little or no social license to operate elsewhere.
 While politicians and public servants (civil servants) tell the public it will all be fine, it seldom is.
 In the front line of what has been imposed, the people who have lived in these places for thousands of years.

 Our long held dread that land clearing in the Northern Territory (and before it, Cape York) would begin at scale, appears to be happening.
 Our friends in Western Australia tell us that the huge land clearing equipment that churned through the Western Australian bush has now moved to the Northern Territory.